ryd3v/ryPub-Electron/README.md

 To build the application for your current platform, you can run:

 ```
-npm run make
+npm run build
 ```

-This will create a distributable packages in the `out/make` directory.
+This will create a distributable packages in the `build` directory.

 ## Support

 <a href="https://www.buymeacoffee.com/ryd3v" target="_blank">
   <img src="https://github.com/ryd3v/ryPub-Electron/blob/main/black-button.png" alt="Alt text" width="225" height="75">